symlex/symlex/README.md

 2. Configure your Web server to use the "web" directory as root path (a `.htaccess` file for Apache is included).

-3. Import `app/db/schema.sql` to the MySQL database configured in app/config/parameters.yml
+3. Import `app/db/schema.sql` to the MySQL database configured in `app/config/parameters.yml`

 *Note: Bower - the JavaScript equivalent to composer - is not required for installation, but you are advised to use it for managing your JavaScript dependencies (if you're building a single-page application).*

-After successful installation, you can use the email address admin@example.com (or user@example.com) and the password "passwd" to log in.
+After successful installation, open the site and use "admin@example.com" / "passwd" to log in.

 History
 -------